 Global and Regional Leadership Role

-MCHIP has helped to shape the global technical agenda for the management of newborn birth asphyxia by working with USAID, the America Academy of Pediatrics (AAP), and other partners to operationalize the HHB Global Development Alliance (GDA).
-This GDA has served as a platform to improve birth asphyxia management and to strengthen ENC in over 40 countries to date.
-Through regional and country training events and direct implementation support, MCHIP has contributed to the introduction and expansion of HBB in 23 countries since 2010.
-MCHIP assisted in translating of the English version of the HBB materials into French, Spanish and Arabic, which is helping to facilitate the introduction and expansion of HBB into more countries.
+MCHIP helped to shape the global technical agenda for the management of newborn birth asphyxia by working with USAID, the America Academy of Pediatrics (AAP), and other partners to operationalize the HHB Global Development Alliance (GDA).
+This GDA served as a platform to improve birth asphyxia management and to strengthen ENC in more than 40 countries.
+Through regional and country training events and direct implementation support, MCHIP contributed to the introduction and expansion of HBB in 23 countries .
+MCHIP assisted in translating of the English version of the HBB materials into French, Spanish and Arabic, which helped to facilitate the introduction and expansion of HBB into more countries.

-As a result of the efforts of MCHIP and other Born Too Soon partners, the use of antenatal corticosteroids in low- and middle-income countries to improve survival of preterm births has been brought to the forefront.
-Working in collaboration with professional associations and donors through the Survive and Thrive GDA, MCHIP is developing a learning package that may be used at country level to facilitate knowledge and skills acquisition by service providers.
-The availability of these materials and MCHIP’s technical support to operationalize use of antenatal corticosteroids in countries will significantly contribute to a reduction in newborn mortality from complications of preterm births.
+As a result of the efforts of MCHIP and other Born Too Soon partners, the use of antenatal corticosteroids in low- and middle-income countries to improve survival of preterm births was brought to the forefront.
+Working in collaboration with professional associations and donors through the Survive and Thrive GDA, MCHIP developed a learning package for use at country level to facilitate knowledge and skills acquisition by service providers.
+The availability of these materials and MCHIP’s technical support to operationalize use of antenatal corticosteroids in countries significantly contributed to a reduction in newborn mortality from complications of preterm births.

 Program Learning Achievements